 - 4.1 Not awarding the contract is not considered a viable option.
 Bidders have committed significant resource in bidding for this contract and may pursue a claim against the Council should the contract not be awarded. - 4.2.
-The continuation of the existing project board was considered, however this would have required an amendment to the Collaboration Agreement, whereas the formation of a new project board can be included in the new Inter Authority Agreement. - 4.3 There is currently no alternative option to the granting of leases to the preferred bidder for Buntingford Depot and Letchworth Depot. - 4.4 The use of external consultants continues to be considered as one option to manage the integration of IT systems with the waste management IT system however options in relation to in house resource will also be considered. - 4.5 The use of the contract 'anticipated change' regarding the provision of fortnightly residual waste collections and fully commingled dry mixed recycling collections was considered, however the reasoning presented in the report identifies that this would be financially disadvantageous for the councils and would limit the council's ability to improve its environmental performance. - 4.6 The extension of the existing MRF contract was considered but this was deemed to present procurement risks to the authorities due to the existing contract spend and the changes required to fit with the new service design and manage upcoming changes in legislation.
+The continuation of the existing project board was considered, however this would have required an amendment to the Collaboration Agreement, which is due to cease at the conclusion of the procurement, whereas the formation of a new project board can be included in the new Inter Authority Agreement, and this is a simpler process.
+Membership of the new mobilisation project board will be broadly similar. - 4.3 There is currently no alternative option to the granting of leases to the preferred bidder for Buntingford Depot and Letchworth Depot.
+Should the assignment of the Letchworth lease not be completed by 9 July 2025, further legal advice will be sought on the contracting options. - 4.4 The use of external consultants continues to be considered as one option to manage the integration of IT systems with the waste management IT system however options in relation to in house resource will also be considered. - 4.5 The use of the contract 'anticipated change' regarding the provision of fortnightly residual waste collections and fully commingled dry mixed recycling collections was considered, however the reasoning presented in the report identifies that this would be financially disadvantageous for the councils and would limit the council's ability to improve its environmental performance. - 4.6 The extension of the existing MRF contract was considered but this was deemed to present procurement risks to the authorities due to the existing contract spend and the changes required to fit with the new service design and manage upcoming changes in legislation.